This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A hand sprain

 is when a ligament in your hand is stretched or torn.
 Ligaments are the strong tissues that connect bones.
-A hand sprain is usually caused by a fall onto your outstretched arm.
 You may have bruising, pain, and swelling of your injured hand.

 Treatment for a hand sprain

 may include a support device, such as a brace or splint.
 These devices limit movement and protect your joint.
 Treatment may also include pain medicine.
 Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are taking any vitamins, herbs, or other medicines.
 Keep a list of the medicines you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.

 - Rest your hand for 1 to 2 days after your injury.
 This will help decrease the risk of more damage to your hand.
 Avoid activities that cause pain.
 Return to normal activities as directed.

 - Apply ice on your hand for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Use an elastic bandage as directed.
 An elastic bandage supports your hand and decreases swelling so it can heal.
 The elastic bandage should be snug but not tight.
 Ask your healthcare provider how to apply an elastic bandage.

 - Elevate your hand above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your hand on pillows or blankets to keep it elevated comfortably.

 - Exercise your hand as directed to decrease stiffness and improve strength.
 You may be directed to exercise once you are able to move your hand without pain.